Surry Community College is committed to maintaining a healthy, safe environment while providing a high-quality educational experience for learners.

 Surry Community College will continue to revisit and reevaluate the college’s procedures as the situation evolves.
 We ask that everyone continue to refer to this page for the most up-to-date information on anything related to the college’s institutional response.

 Since the college has adopted cloth face coverings as a critical component of our community’s COVID-19 response, all students and/or guests are required to wear their cloth face covering whenever they enter any Surry Community College building.
-Students who are unwilling to comply may be disenrolled in seated courses and transitioned to online courses and/or subjected to other interventions as needed to protect the safety and well-being of other campus members.
+Students who are unwilling to comply may be disenrolled in seated courses and transitioned to online courses and/or subjected to other interventions as needed to protect the safety and well-being of other members.
 In instances of willful non-compliance and repeated violations, the college reserves the right to pursue disciplinary action.
-These expectations are effective through the publication of the SCC Fall 2020 Reopening Guide and remain in effect until modified or withdrawn.
+These expectations are effective through the publication of the SCC Spring 2021 Reopening Guide and remain in effect until modified or withdrawn.
 Adherence to the measures in the Reopening Guide are critical in the college’s efforts to maintain in-person instruction and to reduce the likelihood of COVID-19 spread.

 Students in specialized programs (health sciences, EMT, Allied Health) will be provided PPE by the college due to the close contact required in these programs (skills check-offs with partners requiring hands-on contact, etc.).
 Students will be expected to wash their reusable cloth face coverings and bring them to class or they will not be allowed to participate.